burgerbuds/swiff/README.md

 2. Run `swiff` within a project folder to start the task interface

-Run `swiff --help` for a list of flags that run a specific task
+Run `swiff --help` for a list of flags to run a specific task

 ## Additional features